Considering the flow of information through the criminal justice system is an important aspect of the Transforming Criminal Justice initiative.

 These reforms will increase efficiency for the sector and for the community by saving time and money, reducing delays and increasing accessibility.

-This Bill proposes changes to the Summary Procedure Act 1921, allowing prosecutors in criminal matters to provide preliminary examination documents to the court and the defence using a wider variety of electronic methods.
-The proposed changes will apply to all documentation that is currently required to be provided under the Act.
+This Bill is currently before Parliament.
+It proposes changes to the Summary Procedure Act 1921, allowing evidence to be filed and exchanged through a wider variety of electronic methods.
+The proposed changes will apply to all documentation that is currently required to be provided under the Act, including prosecution briefs, photos, recordings and notices of court hearings and charges.

 For more information:

-- download the Summary Procedure (Service) Amendment Bill 2016 fact sheet (PDF 664KB)
+- download the fact sheet - Summary Procedure (Service) Amendment Bill 2017 fact sheet (PDF 257KB)

 Electronic Transactions (Legal Proceedings) Amendment Bill 2017